mm185/mm185.github.io/_posts/2017-03-21-first-post.md

 image: /img/skizze1.png
 ---

 This was my first game project as part of my studies.
-It's a endless runner with "VR motion control" support, made in the Unreal Engine 4.
+It's an endless runner with "VR motion control" support, made in the Unreal Engine 4.
-In it the player needs to **escape** from the police through a forrest.
+In it the player needs to **escape** from the police through a forest.

 My Tasks:
 * Project management